Maintaining your skin’s health requires a partnership between you and your dermatologist. An early and accurate diagnosis makes all the difference.

 Most skin problems can be managed with a thorough history, detailed examination and a carefully designed treatment plan.
 Certain skin conditions may require additional testing, such as skin biopsy, blood testing or allergy testing.

-For more serious issues, Dr. Cohen partners with other highly skilled specialists, as well as the patient, to develop and implement the most effective course of treatment.
+For more serious issues, our doctors partner with other highly skilled specialists, as well as the patient, to develop and implement the most effective course of treatment.

 More actual Testimonials: